Voies réservées

 When are they in use?

 Usage varies between each scheme - signage on the ground will state when a reserved lane applies.
-Variable speed limits will also be in force.s
+Variable speed limits will also be in force.

-On two of the major schemes in France, the A480 Grenoble lane applies during the morning peak period, whilst the lanes on the M6 and M7 in Lyon apply at all times on Mondays to Fridays.
+On some of the major schemes in France, the A480 Grenoble and A13 Saint Cloud lanes operate during the morning peak period, whilst the lanes on the M6 and M7 in Lyon apply at all times on Mondays to Fridays.

 Signage